 The Power of Nutrition is a registered charity in England & Wales (1160373) and a registered company in England and Wales (09288843).

 Information is critical to ensuring we can be there for children around the world.
 It helps us operate as efficiently as possible and to make sure our interactions with you are timely, relevant and tailored for you.
-To do this, we may collect personal information about you in the following ways:
+To do this, we may collect information about you in the following ways:

-Depending on how you interact with us, the personal information that we collect may include your name, postal address, email address, telephone or mobile number, your contact preferences, bank details, taxpayer status (to understand if we can claim Gift Aid), and the date or year of your birth.
+Depending on how you interact with us, the information that we collect may include your name, postal address, email address, telephone or mobile number, your contact preferences, bank details, taxpayer status (to understand if we can claim Gift Aid), the date or year of your birth.